Beverly Hills Chihuahua 2

 Beverly Hills Chihuahua 2 is a 2011 American comedy film.
 It is the sequel to 2008's Beverly Hills Chihuahua and the second film in the Beverly Hills Chihuahua series.
 Directed by Alex Zamm, and starring George Lopez, Odette Annable and Zachary Gordon, the film focuses on Papi and Chloe, now married with five puppies.
 The film was released by Walt Disney Studios Home Entertainment on February 1, 2011, in a two-disc Blu-ray and DVD combo pack.
-With the exception of Lopez and Devine, none of the actors from the first film reprised their roles.
+With the exception of Lopez and Loretta Devine, none of the actors from the first film reprised their roles.

 Another sequel, Beverly Hills Chihuahua 3: Viva la Fiesta!, was released on September 18, 2012.

 Plot

 Two years after the events of the first film, newly married couple Papi (George Lopez) and Chloe (Odette Yustman) are trying to keep up 4 months later with their five puppies Papi Jr, Lala, Rosa, Ali and Pep (voiced by Zachary Gordon, Madison Pettis, Chantilly Spalan, Delaney Jones and Emily Osment) running around the house, creating problem after problem.
 However, Papi shows a soft side for the pups and occasionally tells them of their ancient ancestors, the Chihuahua Warriors.
 Aunt Viv (Susan Blakely), Chloe's owner, is in the rain forest for the next 6 months with her niece, Rachel (Erin Cahill) searching for plants for medical research.
 During this time Sam (Marcus Coloma), Papi's owner and Rachel's boyfriend, is caring for the whole chihuahua family.
 Sam takes Chloe, Papi and the puppies back home to meet his parents, Mr. and Mrs. Cortez (Castulo Guerra and Lupe Ontiveros).

-Sam finds out that his parents are struggling to pay the mortgage on their house and the bank plans to take their home and sell it.
+Sam finds out that his parents are struggling to pay their mortgage and the bank plans to foreclose and sell their home.
 Chloe and the rest of the dogs decide to compete in a dog show in order to win a large cash prize.
 Delgado, an old friend, also comes to the home and tells Chloe that he needs her help with a secret mission.
 The mission turns out to be Delgado trying to tell his two sons the truth about why he left them as puppies, but he cannot bring himself to do it.
 Later, Papi initially wins the dog show, but is later disqualified due to a lack of breeding certification, losing to an arrogant and vain French poodle named Appoline (Bridgit Mendler).
 After hearing that Delgado has sons in Los Angeles, the puppies set off to find them.
 In trying to help, the puppies get caught up in a bank robbery.